Dark Side Of The Moon Base

 2. Develop Sustainable Resource Management Strategies: Lunar resources should be extracted and utilized in a sustainable and environmentally responsible manner.
 Conduct thorough environmental impact assessments before undertaking any mining or construction activities.
 Implement closed-loop systems for water and waste recycling to minimize the impact on the lunar environment.
 Invest in research and development of in-situ resource utilization (ISRU) technologies to produce propellant, oxygen, and other essential materials from lunar resources.

-• Example: Utilize solar power and advanced electrolysis techniques to produce oxygen and hydrogen from lunar water ice, reducing the need to transport these materials from Earth.
+• Example: put to use solar power and advanced electrolysis techniques to produce oxygen and hydrogen from lunar water ice, reducing the need to transport these materials from Earth.

 • Example: Develop a robotic system to clean up lunar landing sites and remove any debris or contaminants left behind by previous missions.